 There is an obvious need to supplement with extra vitamin D especially in the elderly and children, during the winter, and for people with chronic diseases.
-Vitamin D3 is the most effective form of supplemental vitamin D (compared to D2, a less absorbable form).
-AOR’s Vitamin D3 is naturally and ethically sourced from lichen, a vegan source.
+AOR’s Vitamin D3 capsules is harvested from Lanolin that is rich in provitamin D and once it has been exposed to UV-B rays, vitamin D3 is formed.
 Up to 1000 IU is considered safe for people of all ages from infants to seniors.
 Talk to your healthcare provider about taking higher doses.

-AOR’s Vegan Vitamin D3 is the first of its kind and is sustainably sourced from lichen.
-It is rapidly converted in the body to the active hormone 1,25-dihydroxycholecalciferol, and helps in the development and maintenance of bones, the absorption and use of calcium and phosphorus, and is a factor in the maintenance of good health.
+Vitamin D3 is rapidly converted in the body to the active hormone 1,25-dihydroxycholecalciferol, and helps in the development and maintenance of bones, the absorption and use of calcium and phosphorus, and is a factor in the maintenance of good health.

-AOR™ guarantees that no ingredients not listed on the label have been added to the product.
-Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.
+AOR™ guarantees that all ingredients have been declared on the label.
+Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish or shellfish.

 Take 1 capsule daily with food, or as directed by a qualified health care practitioner.